agurgone/agurgone.github.io/_teaching/2021-spring-teaching-1.md

 5 Lectures + 5 Tutorials.

-I developed this 5 lectures and tutorials series as part of the MSc Disequilibrium and Behavioral Macroeconomics course of Prof. Proano.
-It covers key concepts in graph theory and apply them to study cascading failures in economics and finance.
+I developed this 5 lectures and tutorials series as part of Prof. Proano's MSc Disequilibrium and Behavioral Macroeconomics course.
+The series covers key concepts in network theory and apply them to study cascading failures in economics and finance.